presnick/ProgramsInformationPeople/_sources/Inheritance/intro.rst

 Consider our Tamagotchi game.
 Suppose we wanted to make some different kinds of pets that have the same structure as other pets, but have some different attributes or behave a little differently.
 For example, suppose that dog pets should show their emotional state a little differently than cats or act differently when they are hungry or when they are asked to fetch something.

-Could implement this by making instance variable for the pet type and dispatching on that instance variable in various methods.
+You could implement this by making instance variable for the pet type and dispatching on that instance variable in various methods.
+For instance, like below.

 .. activecode:: pet_example_2
     :nocanvas: